salesforce/lwc-rfcs/text/0000-scoped-slots-light-dom.md

 and to specify, in the parent, a placeholder to accept the bound data respectively.

 * ### `lwc:slot-bind`
+    - Directive used by the child
-It has to be on a `<slot>` tag and should be an expression that is bound to a value within the child's scope.
-It can only be present on a Light DOM template.
+    - It has to be on a `<slot>` tag and should be an expression that is bound to a value within the child's scope.
+    - It can only be present on a Light DOM template.
 The compiler will throw an error if `lwc:slot-bind` is used in a shadow DOM template.
+    - A `<slot>` can have the `lwc:slot-bind` directive only once.
+In other words, the child allow one binding per scoped slot.

 * ### `lwc:slot-data`
+    - Directive used by the parent
-It has to be present on a custom element and should be a string literal that represents the variable name that will be used in the slotted content to reference the passed data.
-The custom element has to be a Light DOM LWC element.
+    - It can only be used on a custom element child and should be a string literal that represents the variable name that will be used in the slotted content to reference the passed data.
+The variable name used in `lwc:slot-bind` and the respective `lwc:slot-data` are not required to be the same.
+    - A child has to be a Light DOM LWC element to use this directive.
 This check, though, will be performed at runtime because the LWC compiler lacks the necessary information to throw at compile-time.
+    - The `lwc:slot-data` directive can be used only once on a child element.

 ### Named Slots
 Accepting scoped slots for named slots presents a few logistical challenges illustrated below.